Cancer-Classification-UI/Configuration-Files/README.md

 # Deployment-Files
-Holds configuration files for deployment
+Holds any files revelent to deployment